nmdl-mizo/isdpainn/evaluation/README.md

 In the actual validation experiment, a vector of 256 lengths sampled at equal intervals from 288eV to 310eV was interpolated and used for training after integration with the structural data.
 The class `ck_edge_maker.dataset.CK`, which inherits from torch_geometric's InmemoryDataset, is available in the Python library [ck-edge-maker](https://github.com/nmdl-mizo/ck_edge_maker) on GitHub[5].

-Default model and training parameters are described in "evaluation/scripts/config-defaults.yaml".

 ## Run training

+The default model and training parameters are stored in "evaluation/scripts/config-defaults.yaml".

 The code for training is "scripts/train.py".
 To run the script, follow the procedure below:
-1. Prepare Python environment with PyTorch Geometric and install [isdpainn](https://github.com/nmdl-mizo/ck_edge_maker) and [ck-edge-maker](https://github.com/nmdl-mizo/ck_edge_maker) installed.
-GPU environment is recommended.
+1. Prepare Python environment following [here](#environment-for-training-and-evaluation).
+1. Change directory to `evaluation/scripts/`
-1. Check the model and training parameters in "config-defaults.yaml" and modify it if you need.
+1. Check the model and training parameters in `config-defaults.yaml` and modify it if you need.
 1. Run `./train.py -l`.
+1. Files will be output.
+    - checkpoint file (`model_state.pt`)
+    - MSE of site- (`metric_dict.pt`)

 ## Trained model checkpoint